rubab1/WFIRST_PSFs/README.md

 # Produce WFI PSF Library

-Produces PSF fits files for WFI chips both at native pixel scale and at an oversampled pixel-scale.
+This code generates the PSF grid for DOLPHOT's WFIRST library and can be used to update the PSF library from time to time.
+Soecifically, this produces PSF fits files for WFI chips both at native pixel scale and at an oversampled pixel-scale.

 This script is executable from the command line (POSIX shell) and the functions can be imported/run from the Python interpreter.

 Requires the WebbPSF & PySynphot packages plus associated data files.

+As the most common use case would involve just one or a few WFI chips in the near future, line 117 and 118 gives examples of how to do that.
+Generating the oversampled grid for all chips should only be run in parallel.

 Usage: